dirmeier/sbijax/docs/index.rst

 .. note::

-    📝 The package draws significant inspiration from the excellent Pytorch-based `sbi <https://github.com/sbi-dev/sbi>`_ package which is substantially more feature-complete and user-friendly.
+    📝 The API of the package is heavily inspired by the excellent Pytorch-based `sbi <https://github.com/sbi-dev/sbi>`_ package which is substantially more feature-complete and user-friendly.

 License